Mariscurrena/fcli-automation-tool/README.md

 Hello there!

-This is a tool to be able to perform scans from any command-line, either a standalone cmd or a IDE cmd.
+This is a tool to be able to perform scans using Fortify fcli from any command-line, either a standalone cmd or an IDE cmd.

 Kind regards!